Browse the knowledge base

 Edge cases

 I forwarded a multi-attachment email — does each attachment count?
 Yes.
-3 PDFs in 1 email = 3 documents = 3 against your quota (assuming all 3 are extractable invoice-shaped attachments; non-invoice attachments would be dropped as irrelevant and not counted).
-The forwarded-email-newsletter behaviour explained in what happens when you forward a newsletter applies per-attachment.
+3 PDFs in 1 email = 3 documents = 3 against your quota (assuming all 3 are supported formats; unsupported attachments are dropped and not counted).
+The newsletter behaviour explained in what happens when you forward a newsletter applies per email.

 Related